TepNik/marketplace/docs/RoyaltiesInfo.md

 event DisabledAdminRoyalty(address manager, address token)
 ```

-Event is emmited when an admin of the contract (`manager`) has deleted royalty config for a collection `token`.
+Event is emitted when an admin of the contract (`manager`) has deleted royalty config for a collection `token`.

 | Name | Type | Description |
 | ---- | ---- | ----------- |